-The purpose of these provisions is to permit attorneys who are licensed and in good standing in another jurisdiction and who have a pending application for admission in Tennessee to practice during the pendency of the application.
+Applicants who are licensed and in good standing in another U.S. jurisdiction who apply for admission in Tennessee may register to practice pending admission under Tenn.
+Sup.
+Ct.
+R. 7, Section 10.07.
+The purpose of this provision is to permit attorneys licensed and in good standing in another jurisdiction with a pending application for admission in Tennessee to practice during the pendency of the application.
 Attorneys who plan to relocate to Tennessee to practice law should begin the application process prior to the move to Tennessee as completion of the application and the background investigation take time.

-TENN.
+REQUIREMENTS AND REGISTRATION PROCESS FOR APPLICANTS LICENSED IN ANOTHER JURISDICTION: TENN.
 SUP.
 CT.
 R. 7 SEC.
 10.07 – PRACTICE PENDING ADMISSION

 - Move to Tennessee and begin employment or open an office prior to approval for licensing and admission to the bar of Tennessee

 may provide legal services in this jurisdiction during the pendency of the application for admission but for no more than 365 days under certain circumstances.
-Please see Rule 7, Section 10.07 and Policy P-5.01 for complete details.
+Please see Rule 7, Section 10.07 and Policy P-10.07 for complete details.

 HOW TO REGISTER FOR PRACTICE PENDING ADMISSION

-1 See Policy P-5.01 and P-10.07 for Application and Registration requirements.
+1. See Policy P-10.07 for Application and Registration requirements.

 2. If your application for admission in Tennessee is pending at the time you become licensed in another state or U.S. jurisdiction, you must amend your application and register for practice pending admission under Rule 7, Sec.
 10.07.